Skip to content

 Youhana Nassif via Unsplash

-It is famous for palm trees that are located along Al Arish beach with a length of 10 km and that is why it is also named Palm Beach.
+It is famous for the palm trees along Al Arish beach, which has a length of 10 km, and that is why it is also named Palm Beach.
 When you visit the beach, you will find cafes, restaurants, and playgrounds for various sports activities.

-The beach is characterized by the presence of the corniche and overlooked by chalets and hotels.
-The beach has gained great fame due to the beauty of the views and the picturesque nature.
+The beach is characterized by the presence of the corniche and is overlooked by chalets and hotels.
+It has gained great fame due to its beauty of the views and picturesque nature.

 5. Al Arish National Museum

-The museum is one of the most important museums in Egypt, as it presents the history of Egypt through the Sinai from the prehistoric era until the Islamic era, and it contains many rare artefacts.
+The museum is one of the most important museums in Egypt.
+It presents the history of Egypt through the Sinai from the prehistoric era until the Islamic era and contains many rare artefacts.
 The museum was opened in 2008.
-It was built to be a tourist attraction for the North Sinai region and to display the artefacts extracted from the North Sinai excavations.
+It was built as a tourist attraction for the North Sinai region and to display the artefacts extracted from the North Sinai excavations.

-Al Arish National Museum contains seven main exhibition halls, there are doors that separate the different eras from each other and these halls are the Pharaonic Hall, the Greco-Roman Hall, the Byzantine and Coptic Era Hall, the Islamic Art Hall, and the Sinai Heritage Hall.
+Al Arish National Museum contains seven main exhibition halls.
+Doors separate the different eras, and these halls are the Pharaonic Hall, the Greco-Roman Hall, the Byzantine and Coptic Era Hall, the Islamic Art Hall, and the Sinai Heritage Hall.

 6. Al Arish Castle

-The castle has been one of the most important castles of Egypt on its eastern gate.
-It is located on a high plateau southwest of the city of Al-Arish and it was built by the Pharaohs.
+The castle is one of the most important castles in Egypt, located at its eastern gate.
+It is located on a high plateau southwest of Al-Arish, which the Pharaohs built.

-Its walls contain inscriptions in the ancient Egyptian language, and they were renovated and restored during different historical periods and the castle had places for the accommodation of soldiers and besides that, a tunnel that leads directly to the Mediterranean Sea and it is about 2 km away and it was used for attacking ships invading the city from the sea.
+Its walls contain inscriptions in the ancient Egyptian language, and they were renovated and restored during different historical periods.
+The castle had places for soldiers to be accommodated.
+Besides that, a tunnel that leads directly to the Mediterranean Sea is about 2 km away, and it was used for attacking ships invading the city from the sea.

-The castle is surrounded by a square wall with a height of about 8 meters, and the length of each of its eastern and western sides is 75 meters while the length of the northern and southern sides is 85 meters.
+The castle is surrounded by a square wall that is about 8 meters high.
+The length of each of its eastern and western sides is 75 meters, while the length of the northern and southern sides is 85 meters.

-There is also at the top of the wall something called mazighel.
-It is a small opening that the garrison of the castle used to fire through.
-It was surrounded by a large trench which prevented the invading forces from approaching the wall, but this trench has no trace left now after it was filled with sand.
+There is also something called Raziel at the top of the wall.
+It is a small opening that the castle’s garrison used to fire through.
+The wall was surrounded by a large trench, which prevented the invading forces from approaching it, but this trench has no trace left now after it was filled with sand.

 The nave of the castle contained an ancient basin made of red granite.
-With a pyramidal base, it was engraved on its four walls with a hieroglyphic inscription and the subject of which is the god Shu.
+It has a pyramidal base and is engraved on its four walls with a hieroglyphic inscription, the subject of which is the god Shu.

 There are 6 marble stones at the top of the castle door, placed above each other in a vertical line, and some Quranic verses and verses of poetry in Turkish dating back to 1214.

-If you’re planning a trip, make sure to check out our amazing itinerary for visiting Egypt.
+If you’re planning a trip, check out our fantastic itinerary for visiting Egypt.

 Leave a comment